felipejoglar/android-dev-challenge/articles/lesson-02-project-sunshine.md

 So what are those R.layout or R.id things, and what is setContentView actually doing?

 *The R Class*.
-When your application is compiled the R class is generated.
-It creates constants that allow you to dynamically identify the various contents of the res folder, including layouts.
+When our application is compiled the R class is generated.
+It creates constants that allow us to dynamically identify the various contents of the res folder, including layouts.

 `setContentView`.
 This method inflates the layout.
-Essentially what happens is that Android reads your XML file and generates Java objects for each of the tags in your layout file.
-You can then edit these objects in the Java code by calling methods on the Java objects (like `TextView.setText(String text)`).
+Essentially what happens is that Android reads our XML file and generates Java objects for each of the tags in your layout file.
+We can then edit these objects in the Java code by calling methods on the Java objects (like `TextView.setText(String text)`).

 To finish we must keep in mind that designing User Interfaces is not a trivial task.
 We need to make it look beautiful, accesible, with multiple screen availability, responsive, etc. There is a full extensive guideline of [Material Design](https://material.io/guidelines/) that help designers and developers go through it.